Avenire/ninja-maxxphelper/README.md

 ; ...
 Semicolon separated list of NPC instance names to ignore if they got killed by game scripts (rather than usual gameplay) because they are effectively... "dead on (player's) arrival".
 ; ...
 Path to the file from which the script should read deadOnArrivalNPCList (see section below for defaults.) deadOnArrivalNPCListPath=system\deadOnArrivalNPCList.txt ; ...
-Easter egg "feature".
-Set it as empty if it starts getting on your nerves ;) ; ...
-You can change it to ID of whatever dialogue line you like in the base game the most and see what happens. deathAlertsSVM=
+Easter egg "feature" triggering on death alerts.
+Set it as empty to disable...
+; ... ...or you can tinker with it by setting the value to ID of your favourite dialogue line. deathAlertsSVM=
+; ...
+Whether trackers should use z buffer (depth buffer) i.e. be occluded by objects in front or not (be drawn on top of everything).
+1 - on, 0 - off, default - off. trackersUseZBuffer=0
+; ...
+Key constant name to toggle `trackersUseZBuffer` option, not set by default. toggleTrackersUseZBufferKeyCode=
+; ...
+How many "buckets" of trackers should be rendered.
+XPNPCLocator sorts inactive (far) NPCs into buckets based on distance from the hero.
+; ...
+If set to 100 and z buffer is not in use, every tracker is rendered which will likely slow the performance.
+Best to keep this option low, default is 5. trackersRenderingLevel=5
+; ...
+Whether to display a tracker at NPC death location when death alert is triggered.
+1 - on, 0 - off, default - on. showTrackerOnDeathAlert=1
+; ...
+How long death alert tracker is displayed before it auto expires. deathAlertTrackerDurationInMillis=5000
+; ...
+How long death alert text notification is displayed before it auto expires. deathAlertTextDurationInMillis=5000
 ```
 ### Dead on arrival defaults
 Following is the default for Gothic 2 NotR.
 See "tools/g2notr_print_doa_npcs.py" for more details how it was extracted.
 For Gothic 1 its empty as there're no cases where a seemingly normal NPC gets killed off-screen by game's scripts pretty much the first time player arrives in new location. **Note:** list **must end with newline** or it won't be parsed correctly and game may crash during loading.